ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 **Use cases:** Protocols are useful when you want to accept "any object that has these methods."
 For example:

-- A serialization utility that works with any object that has a `to_json()` method could define a protocol for that method.
+- A serialization utility that works with any object that has a `to_json()` method can define a protocol for that method.
 - Defining callback signatures via protocols (PEP 544 allows a special case of protocols with `__call__` to match callables).